Jerusalem and Antioch, 40s CE

 - Letters from the first century attributed to Paul, written by him or his disciples: Ephesians, Colossians, and II Thessalonians, 13 chapters out of 87.

 The disputed letters are often read as the words of his followers at a later date, attributed to Paul and distributed as such.
 This is not without its problems, however.
-Although writing letters, acts, gospels, and revelations in the name of the apostles became a literary form in the second century, it seems that in the first century people would simply have regarded a letter in Paul's name (without his input) as a forgery.
-It is not without reason that II Thessalonians 2:2 warns against forgeries and that 3:17 clearly claims that the letter was written by Paul himself.
+Although writing letters, acts, gospels, and revelations in the name of the apostles became a literary form in the second century, it seems that in the first century, people would simply regard a letter in Paul's name (without his input) as a forgery.
+It is not without reason that II Thessalonians 2:2 warns against forgeries and 3:17 clearly claims that the letter was written by Paul himself.
 The older the letter, the greater the moral problem of pseudepigraphical letters.

-The fact that many letters were already circulated as authoritative during the first century shows, first of all, that many people early on and quite generally regarded them as authentic letters from Paul.
+The fact that many letters were already being circulated as authoritative during the first century shows, first of all, that many people early on and quite generally regarded them as authentic letters from Paul.
 This is less true of the pastoral letters, however, because they were not included in the collection of letters until the second century.

 Add comment